A hard reset should be done if the ShotKam will no turn ON/OFF, or there is no red LED when charging.

 - Unscrew the rear cap.

 - Straighten out one end of a paper clip.

-- Carefully insert the paperclip end into the small hole between the SD card slot and one of the LED lights.
+- Carefully insert the paper clip into the small hole between the SD card slot and one of the LED lights.

-- Gently push the button and then remove the paperclip.
+- Gently push the reset button.
 You will feel resistance, but don’t press too hard.

 - Turn the ShotKam ON with a push of the power button.